 Kelli also devotes her time as an ESL tutor at IHM Literacy Center and as a volunteer with the National Park Service at Independence National Historical Park.

 Kelli believes that the recent changes in the zoning law and the new district plans, allow for significant re-visioning and re-assessment of what our communities can be and allow for greater room for Philadelphia residents to be a part of that change.

-Kelli has also connected many of her clients to information about the new zoning code, posted flyers advertising the CPI workshops and applied for RCO status for LIFT.
-She has remained connected to the CPI by assisting with the facilitation of community planning meetings to gather feedback within the Center City and West Philadelphia districts.
+Kelli has also connected many of her clients to information about the new zoning code, posted flyers advertising CPI workshops and applied for Registered Community Organization (RCO) status for LIFT.
+She has remained connected to CPI by assisting with the facilitation of community planning meetings to gather feedback within the Center City and West Philadelphia districts.